awjuliani/RL-CC/README.md

 * Agent's DDDQN activation during episode

-To try a live verion, go [here](http://awjuliani.github.io/Center/).
+To try a live verion on an already trained network, go [here](http://awjuliani.github.io/Center/).

-See [this Medium post](https://medium.com/p/4f27b134bb2a) for more information on how to use this.
+See [this Medium post](https://medium.com/p/4f27b134bb2a) for more information on how to use the control center, and the motivation behind it's creation.